KirillRepinArt/ChatGPT-UI/README.md

 Couple of notes.
 1. If this style works for you and you would like to keep using it, I suggest caution when updating TexGen.
 The changes in the main repo might affect the names of the groups I've targeted with CSS, which would result in Chat-GPT style not working properly.
-2. This style doesn't do too good on mobile.
+2. This style doesn't do too good with window resizing.
 3. When renaming chats 'cancel' button is missing.
-Can't figure that one out.
+Can't figure out why.